 The Revolution Will Be Televised?

-Television, as we know, is a cold, statistic-centred, expensive business.
+Television, as we know, is a cold, statistic-centered, expensive business.
 Ratings make the money-go-round.
-Without ratings, advertisers will not pay stations to show their advertisements, which means reduced profits for the station and less money to invest back into the programmes.
+Without ratings, advertisers will not pay stations to show their advertisements, which means reduced profits for the station and less money to invest back into the programs.
 If you don’t have ratings, you more than likely won’t even have a show before too long.

 In the world of wrestling, this is often a challenging, sometimes insurmountable problem for a small or new company looking to make an impact.
 Since the buyouts of both WCW and ECW in 2001, it has been extremely difficult for a company to either obtain or keep a TV deal, especially one with a major network.